Prime Law of Networks™

 History of the digitizing of communications:

-- 1918, July 24: By Executive Order President Wilson monopolized communications.
-Executive Order 2594 titled “Authorizing the Secretary of War to Take Possession of Certain Telegraph and Telephone Systems and to Operate the Same” monopolized communications until the Federal monopoly was declared unconstitutional in 1982.
+- 1918, July 22: “Proclamation of Government Control of Telephone and Telegraph Systems” issued by President Woodrow Wilson.
+President Wilson monopolized communications.
+“Authorizing the Secretary of War to Take Possession of Certain Telegraph and Telephone Systems and to Operate the Same” monopolized communications until the Federal monopoly was declared unconstitutional in 1982.
 Nearly a century of rotary telephones with no substantial innovation allowed.
+Wires Go to War.
+Overman Act, The Department Reorganization Act (Overman Act) of 1918

 - 1926 interview with Collier’s magazine: Nikola Tesla, “When wireless is perfectly applied the whole earth will be converted into a huge brain, ….
 We shall be able to communicate with one another instantly, irrespective of distance.
 Not only this, but through television….
 A man will be able to carry one in his vest pocket.“